junxit/us-congress-bills-117/metadata.md

 - 2022-11-14 — Placed on the Union Calendar, Calendar No. 395.
 - 2022-11-14 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 117-551.
 - 2022-11-14 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 117-551.
+- 2022-11-17 — Passed/agreed to in House: Pursuant to section 2 of H. Res.
+1464, and the motion offered by Mr. Carter (LA), the following bills passed under suspension of the rules: H.R.
+4275, as amended; H.R.
+5502, as amended; H.R.
+5721, as amended; H.R.
+6290, as amended; H.R.
+7277, as amended; H.R.
+7299, as amended; and H.R.
+8416, as amended.
+- 2022-11-17 — Pursuant to section 2 of H. Res.
+1464, and the motion offered by Mr. Carter (LA), the following bills passed under suspension of the rules: H.R.
+4275, as amended; H.R.
+5502, as amended; H.R.
+5721, as amended; H.R.
+6290, as amended; H.R.
+7277, as amended; H.R.
+7299, as amended; and H.R.
+8416, as amended. (consideration: CR H8566-8574; text: CR H8568-8569)
+- 2022-11-17 — Pursuant to the provisions of H. Res.
+1464, proceedings on H.R.
+5721 are considered vacated.
+- 2022-11-17 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.